This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 Introduction to the Therapsids

 2, 3, 3, 3, 3.
 That’s the number of bones in your thumb, index finger, middle finger, ring finger and little finger respectively.
-The same numbers apply to the phangeal bones in your toes, starting with your big toe.
+The same numbers apply to the phalangeal bones in your toes, starting with your big toe.
 This basic structural plan (common to most land mammals) has a very ancient pedigree – the therocephalia, a group of carnivorous “mammal-like reptiles” that walked the earth over 250 million years ago during the Permian period, had hands and feet constructed in just this fashion.
 Four out of the five digits on each extremity contained 3 bones while the remaining digit (corresponding to the thumb or big toe) contained only 2.

-In fact, many of the most unique and widely conserved features of mammalian anatomical design and physiology – including a bony secondary palate, a three-ossicle ear, endothermy, an erect limb-posture, and quite probably hair and lactation – originated among ancestral groups of “mammal-like reptiles” during the Permian and early Triassic periods.
+Many of the most unique and widely conserved features of mammalian anatomical design and physiology – including a bony secondary palate, a three-ossicle ear, endothermy, an erect limb-posture, and quite probably hair and lactation – originated among ancestral groups of “mammal-like reptiles” during the Permian and early Triassic periods.

 So how did the evolutionary process derive a class of highly active, fur-clad, milk-producing animals from ancestral forms that were so fundamentally reptile-like in appearance?
 This is the question that I shall attempt to answer in a series of posts over the course of this winter.